 It was fascinating to see people gathered on the only two nights a year when it is allowed to be close to the stones.
 During the solstices, people's connection to the stones returns to what it used to be, when the Ancient Neolitic people gathered there 5 thousand years ago.

-The Solstices at Stonehenge remain a celebration of the sun, of the seasons, as well as of life and death.
+The Solstices at Stonehenge remain a celebration of the sun, of the moon, of the seasons, as well as of life and death.

 During the night intense drumming can be heard played by a Druid group.
 People sleep by the stones and many of them charge their crystals by the stones, in order to take the energy home.

 (Bottom) During the Summer solstice at sunrise the sun is aligned with the stones, and this remains one of the more plausible explanations for the building of Stonehenge.
 This is the most important moment of the ritual, it is shared in silence, and is a manifestation of love amongst people and of connection with the stones.

 (Bottom) The music re-starts at dawn until around 8am

 (Top) This nomadic family didn't own a phone, but got my contact on a piece of paper and contacted me a few weeks later asking for the photos.

 Stonehenge has been associated with great cultural change since the very beginning, as the Neolitic people were settling down from being nomads to start to farm and live in villages when they built it.
 Stonehenge later became an icon for another great cultural change: the New Age/ Hippie movement.
 During the 70's and 80's people were allowed to camp right by the stones.
 Nowadays the closest campsite to Stonehenge is a few miles ago, where I stayed in the days before the solstice.